 - Malt syrup

 *Life is sweet at Canyon Ranch!
 We cook with minimal added sugar, using a variety of natural sweeteners (including these options) only in modest quantities to create our satisfying recipes.
-Compared to their counterparts, these options are lower in fructose.
+Compared to their counterparts, these options are lower in sugar.